 First, let’s start with the history of Ethical Hacking.
 In the last 10 years, thousands of organizations have been hacked and lost millions of dollars, their reputations, and their customers.
 They have also faced legal issues because they were not able to secure their customers’ information which was stolen.
 The remarkable point here is that some of those organizations, like Sony, Yahoo, RSA, are big organizations.
 And they are spending a great amount on security in order not to get hacked; so that their information wouldn’t get stolen.
 That’s why they choose Ethical Hacking and decide to hire a hacker who tries to hack into their system and tells how he was able to hack them.
 Ethical Hacking serves to see what kind of weaknesses the company’s system has.

-This is briefly Ethical hacking is.
 Ethical hacking professionals are getting hired by companies to hack their systems and to report back with the weaknesses.
 They help the company to learn which precautions they can take.

 What are the phases of Ethical Hacking?

 Ethical Hacking simulates what is done by malicious hacking to hack company.
 Ethical Hacking consist of 5 different phases as explained in CISSP certification training:

 During this phase, Ethical Hackers gather information about their victim.
 Mainly passive information, which is available on public records, websites, and social media.
 They gather information such as emails, contact information, hobbies, friends, activities, etc.